 Safety is a big concern when considering a scooter.
 If you're a defensive driver that wears the proper safety gear and is extremely aware of the environment, you will flourish in Gainesville.
 Driving will be a challenge on wet roads so be wary of the environment and plan ahead.
 There are a lot of erratic, college-aged drivers in Gainesville so also always be wary of the drivers around you.
 I also highly recommend wearing the proper helmet gear and clothing.
 It's not fun slipping off your scooter in shorts... or busting your head open.

 Protecting a scooter at your apartment

 No matter the location, there are thieves that target scooters.
 Don't be a statistic and be always aware of where you park your scooter at your complex.
 Because gated or not, "safe" or not, a thief can hit anywhere.
 Buy a proper scooter lock that wraps around the wheels.
 If you have to, wrap the locks around a pole.
 Additionally, most brands of scooters have the ability to lock the steering column when not in use – take the extra second and do it!

 Even better, if you're on the first floor you may be able to park your scooter right near your balcony.
 Other apartment complexes offer motorcycle parking so speak to your individual apartment manager before moving in to check the rules and general advice of where to put a scooter.
 Every complex is different when it comes to the best areas to park a scooter.

 Just buy one...

 When you're marking down your school supplies for your first year in Gainesville, you might want to put down a motorized scooter.
-It's not the safest investment, but it's the most convenient option for commuting and getting to class on time.
-No other way can you roll out of bed at and make your 8 am class without worrying about the meter maids (because they will get you).
+It might have its pros and cons, but it's the most convenient option for commuting and getting to class on time.
+There's no better way to roll out of bed at 7:50 and make your 8 am class without worrying about the meter maids (because trust me... they will get you).